John Jansen

 Mar 2024: Visiting professor at the SKLGP for 6 weeks of Hotpot and landslides, working with Xuanmei Fan and her team on many new and fun projects, including deep-learning applied to landslide prediction, shaker-table experiments, and soft-sediment deformation structures.
 I also spent a couple of sunny days in the Longmenshan with Lanxin and Jingjuan.

-Lanxin Dai and Jingjuan Li collecting cosmo samples at Diexi, Longmenshan, where
+Lanxin Dai & Jingjuan Li collecting cosmo samples at Diexi, Longmenshan, where

 the